-A single record consisting of written notes, tape recording, or other method selected by the hearing body, will be made of all hearings.
-Such record will remain the property of the university but will be made available to the respondent, and the complainant in charges involving sexual misconduct, for review during the appeal period.
-A written notice of the decision will be provided to the respondent and the complainant, where privacy laws allow.
-If the respondent is found in violation, information regarding appeal procedures will be provided to the respondent and complainant in cases involving sexual misconduct.
+A single record consisting of written notes, audio recording, or other method selected by the hearing body, will be made of all hearings.
+Such record will remain the property of the university but will be made available to the respondent for review during the appeal period.
+A written notice of the decision will be provided to the respondent.
+If the respondent is found in violation, information regarding appeal procedures will be provided to the respondent.